Last updated: 4 August 2025

 ACTION SECTION: How to help someone with the eVisa transition

-• First, it is a good idea to explain that the system is changing.
-You can share this video made by the Home Office.
-The video is only available in English, but it is animated and has subtitles.
+- First, it is a good idea to explain that the system is changing.
+You can share these videos made by the Home Office.
+The videos are available in many languages.

-• Ask the person you are supporting what forms of ID they have.
-If they do not have an ID, or if their BRP is their only form of ID, they could consider applying for another form of ID to use after their BRP expires, such as a provisional driving licence.
+- Ask the person you are supporting what ID they have.
+If they do not have ID, or if their BRP is their only form of ID, they could consider applying for another form of ID to use after their BRP expires, such as a provisional driving licence.

-• Find out if the person has children, or is applying just for themselves.
-What about in the case of someone with children?
-The expectation is that the parent or guardian will have access to the UKVI account of the child.
+- Find out if the person has children, or is only applying for themselves.
+If the person has children, the expectation is that the parent or guardian will have access to the UKVI account of the child.
 They can create a UKVI account for the child at the same time as their own.

-• Advise the person you are supporting to keep their expired BRP card, even after making a UKVI account.
+- Advise the person you are supporting to keep their expired BRP card, even after making a UKVI account for their personal records. .

 The difference between legal advice and legal support